Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/metrics/metrics.md

 - -1 or 1 if vectors are collinear
 - cosine similarity between vectors `[2,0,2]` and `[0,1,0]` is 0.

-Cosine similarity looks at the angle between two vectors, euclidian similarity at the distance between two points.
+Cosine similarity looks at the angle between two vectors, euclidean similarity at the distance between two points.

 Let's say you are in an e-commerce setting and you want to compare users for product recommendations: